poojakp/Team-Titans-Go/README.md

 ### The issue we are hoping to solve

-In many remote and underserved communities, access to mental health resources is significantly limited due to geographic isolation, lack of internet infrastructure, and cultural or language barriers.
+In many remote and rural areas, access to mental health resources is significantly limited due to geographic isolation, lack of internet infrastructure, and cultural or language barriers.
 Mental health challenges in these areas are often neglected, leading to worsening conditions and a lack of professional support.
 Many existing mental health applications are data-heavy, requiring continuous internet access, making them inaccessible in low-bandwidth regions.
 Furthermore, language and cultural differences in remote areas create additional hurdles in delivering effective mental health support.

 ### How our technology solution can help